Kartikeya Sharma: Personal life

 Sharma was born to politician Venod Sharma and Shakti Rani Sharma on 14 May 1981.
 He is married to author and professor Aishwarya Sharma (daughter of Indian National Congress politician Kuldeep Sharma, former speaker of Haryana Legislative Assembly) since 2011.
 On April 24, 2023, Sharma had a road accident on the Western Peripheral Expressway while returning to Gurugram from a Parshuram Jayanti program in Charkhi Dadri.
 In accordance with his affidavit, Kartikeya Sharma declares ownership of assets exceeding Rs 387 crore.

 Political career

 Kartikeya Sharma is elected to Rajya Sabha in 2022 Rajya Sabha elections.
 Kartikeya Sharma was part of a parliamentary delegation, headed by Deputy Chairperson of the Rajya Sabha, Harivansh Narayan Singh.
 The delegation attended the 145th assembly of the Interparliamentary Union (IPU) in Kigali, the capital of Rwanda, from October 11 to 15, 2022.
 In December 2022, he attended the Shri Parshuram Mahakumbh organised in Karnal.

+During a parliamentary intervention, Sharma referred to Namo Shakti Rath, a women-focused mobile health screening initiative involving the use of mobile units to promote preventive healthcare and early detection, particularly for breast and cervical cancers, as part of a broader discussion on public health and cancer prevention.